RealTimeSimLab/BIPI2D/README.md

 ### 1. Obtain boundary element data and initial particle distribution using the BIPI2D software
 The boundary element data requires node coordinates of each element, and the nodes need to be in the same sense such that the surface normal constructed from them points outwards.

-Note: Check the readme file in Folder NxtoParticleGeneration to see how to use the sample python script for generating initial particle distribution on background grid by using the boundary mesh format of Siemens NX mesh, automatically.
+Note: Check the example section below to see how to use the sample python script for generating initial particle distribution on background grid by using the boundary mesh format of Siemens NX mesh, automatically.
 The sample script will need to be modified to generate particle distribution on artesian grid for other boundary mesh formats of different commercial and open source softwares.

 #### i) The boundary data is provided to the software through data_geo_config/input_bulkBdryEdge.dat
-For a unit square the boundary data format the BIPI-SPH code accepts is as follows:
+For a unit square the boundary data format the BIPI-SPH code accepts is as follows in the file input_bulkBdryEdge.dat :
 ```bash
 2  0.0  0.0  0.1  0.0
 2  0.1  0.0  0.1  0.1